-They play an essential role in the development of a dynamic and evolving industry that is widely regarded as the future of the world of business, banking and management.
+They play an essential role in developing a dynamic and evolving industry that is widely regarded as the future of the world of business, banking and management.
 As one of the best technology jobs out there, you can earn an average of about $73,000 to $114,000 a year.

-Data Modellers are system analysts that play an essential role in developing data models for the binary processes of computers.
+Data Modellers are system analysts who play an essential role in developing data models for the binary processes of computers.

-Primarily, they ensure that mass amounts of data in systems are split to reduce inessential data to ensure the successful transfer of data between systems.
-They can earn between $75,000 and $103,000 a year and usually have degrees in computer science, although sometimes can have an applied mathematics degree.
+They ensure that mass amounts of data in systems are split to avoid unnecessary data taking up the space and ensure successful transfer of data between systems.
+They can earn between $75,000 and $103,000 a year and are expected to have a com, although sometimes they can have an applied mathematics degree.

-You’ll be developing and devising solutions to computer problems including issues with hardware and software.
-Most are expert at theory and invention in the field of computer science and information technology.
-They usually have an in-depth understanding of all aspects of the industry including business, engineering and technology.
-Leading government agencies, engineering firms and private companies is a part of daily life.
-This comes hand in hand with an average yearly salary of $77,000 to $125,000.
+You’ll be developing and devising solutions to computer problems, including issues with hardware and software, were having an in-depth understanding of all aspects of the industry, including business, engineering and technology, is the key.
+The role comes hand in hand with an average yearly salary of $77,000 to $125,000.

 This job requires a cool head as well as expert knowledge of databases and systems.
 Basically, their job is to work as disaster relief in big businesses and IT companies.